The Ladies' City Tennis League of Charleston had its unofficial start in 1973 when members of

 I. NAME

-The name of this organization is the Charleston Area Ladies' Tennis Association (CALTA), Inc. CALTA is registered with the South Carolina Secretary of State's office as a nonprofit corporation and with the IRS as a 501(c)(7) tax-exempt social organization.
+The name of this organization is the Charleston Area Ladies' Tennis Association (CALTA), Inc. CALTA is registered with the IRS as a 501(c)(7) tax-exempt social organization and with the South Carolina Secretary of State's office as a nonprofit corporation.
+It is also registered with the South Carolina Secretary of State's Division of Public Charities for the purpose of conducting CALTA's Junior Recognition Program.
+CALTA's fiscal year ends May 31.

 II.
 GENERAL DESCRIPTION

 CALTA is a doubles league consisting of several divisions.
-The participating tennis centers may have either hard or soft courts (which must be in playable condition).
-An individual participates in CALTA through membership on a team, not individually.
+The participating tennis centers may have either hard or soft courts (which must be in good playable condition).
+An individual participates in CALTA through membership on a team.
 CALTA has one annual season that spans two calendar years and reflects the Charleston Public School calendar.
-Weekly match play begins after the start of the school year (late August or early September) and continues into May, with appropriate breaks for holidays and make-up dates.
+Weekly match play begins after the start of the school year (late August) and continues into May, with appropriate breaks for holidays and make-up dates.
 The weekday morning scheduled for each division's play is specified in the annual CALTA Rules document.

 The boundary that defines "Charleston Area" is shown by the dotted line on the map.
 The dotted line represents a radius of approximately thirty miles from the start of I-26 in downtown Charleston (point X).
 It should be noted that, while any new team within this area fulfills the location requirement, a team outside this area is not necessarily excluded from CALTA.
 The Board will consider all applications on a case-by-case basis.